eaton-lab/hogtie/README.md

 2. Modeling evolution via a discrete Markov Model, traversing backwards along an input tree to estimate ancestral character states
 3. Identifying regions that deviate from expectations set by parameterizing a species tree model through simulation methods

  The combination of these methodologies allows for comparison of potentially diverse genome structures and sizes in the absence of well-resolved reference genomes across the phylogeny of interest.
-HoGTIE visualizes regions of predicted HGT by flagging them along a linear genome.
+HoGTIE visualizes regions of predicted HGT by flagging presence/absence patterns that deviate significantly from expectations along the linearlized recipient genome.

 ### In development